 In this work, we explore an additional aspect of this synergy by highlighting that optical cavities optimized for detecting axion-induced birefringence can also function as probes for GWs.
 This is because a varying gravitational background can act as a birefringent medium, altering the polarization of light as it propagates through it.
 We refer the reader to Ref.
-[22] for a textbook treatment.
-In fact, experiments leveraging this effect in resonant cavities have been proposed to detect GWs [23-28].
-In this context, we present a unified formalism that describes the birefringent effects of both axion and GWs within the same framework.
+[25] for a textbook treatment.
+In fact, experiments leveraging this effect in resonant cavities have been proposed to detect GWs [26-31].
+In this context, we present a unified formalism that describes the birefringent effects of both axions and GWs within the same framework.
 Furthermore, we illustrate this for several optical cavities similar to those used in the ALPS II experiment, which could be adapted to measure polarization effects.
 In this way, we derive future sensitivity projections for detecting axion DM or high-frequency GWs and show that this approach is competitive with other experimental methods.

 A compelling motivation for this investigation is the fact that no known astrophysical object is both small and dense enough to emit GWs at frequencies above 10 kHz.
 Detecting GWs at such high frequencies would therefore suggest the presence of physics beyond the Standard Model of particle physics.
-Indeed, recent years have seen a growing community [29] interested in searching for high-frequency GWs, driven by the goal of detecting early-universe signals predicted to exist by several models of physics beyond the Standard Model.
+Indeed, recent years have seen a growing community [32] interested in searching for high-frequency GWs, driven by the goal of detecting early-Universe signals predicted to exist by several models of physics beyond the Standard Model.
 Our work therefore complements efforts in this direction.

-This work is organized as follows: In Section 2, we outline the fundamental principles of geometric optics that enable the study of the polarization evolution of light in a slowly varying background of axions or gravitational fields, with particular emphasis on placing both phenomena on a unified framework.
-In Section 3, we apply these principles to resonant cavities, while in Section 4, we focus on modifications to the ALPS II cavities and present the corresponding sensitivity prospects on the axion-photon coupling and GW strain.
-Finally, in Section 5, we provide our conclusions, and in the appendices A and B, we detail the geometric-optics limit in the presence of axions and GWs.
-Throughout we will adopt a Minkowski metric with $\eta{\mu\nu} = \text{diag}(-+++)$ and work with natural Heaviside-Lorentz units $(\hbar = c = 1)$.
-Moreover, Greek indices always represent space-time variables, while Latin indices exclusively represent three-dimensional variables.
+This work is organized as follows.
+In Sec.
+II we outline the fundamental principles of geometric optics that enable the study of the polarization evolution of light in a slowly varying background of axions or gravitational fields, with particular emphasis on placing both phenomena in a unified framework.
+In Sec.
+III we apply these principles to resonant cavities, while in Sec.
+IV we focus on modifications to the ALPS II cavities and present the corresponding sensitivity prospects on the axion-photon coupling and GW strain.
+Finally, in Sec.
+V we provide our conclusions, and in the appendices we detail the geometric-optics limit in the presence of axions and GWs.
+Throughout, we adopt a Minkowski metric with $\eta{\mu\nu} = \text{diag}(-+++)$ and work with natural Heaviside-Lorentz units $(\hbar = c = 1)$ .
+Moreover, Greek indices always represent spacetime variables, while Latin indices exclusively represent threedimensional variables.